zushicat/covid-19-data-crawler/README.md

 # covid-19-data-crawler
 Get latest data updates of covid-19 numbers from different sources (with focus on Germany as of now).

-There is quite a gap between the overall numbers from Rober Koch Institute and (well respected) news outlets, hence this data crawler of different sources (as of now with focus on Germany).
+There is quite a gap between the overall numbers from Robert Koch Institute and (well respected) news outlets, hence this data crawler of different sources (as of now with focus on Germany).